Potential Financial Steps for T-Mobile Employees in September

 Paid Time Off (PTO) is there for a reason.
 Use it!

 T-Mobile employees can usually roll over up to two weeks (80 hours).
-However, that has fluctuated throughout the years and has been as:
+However, that limit has fluctuated throughout the years:

 Play it safe and plan to carry over no more than 40-80 hours.

 Scheduling PTO early also helps avoid scheduling conflicts with teammates.
-Dibs!
+Call dibs!

 If you’re interested in a review of your specific situation…